 What is a crypto faucet?

-It is quite easy to understand how a faucet site works.
-You visit a faucet site of your choice and perform some basic activities like solving a puzzle or watching an advertisement.
-By doing so you earn some minuscule amount of coins which are accumulated in your on-site wallet until you have collected enough to transfer to your main wallet.
+First, you visit a faucet site of your choice and perform some basic activities like solving a puzzle or watching an advertisement.
+Then, you earn a minimal amount of coins accumulated in your on-site crypto wallet until you have collected enough to transfer to your main wallet address.

-You must wonder how a faucet site earns.
-The simple answer is, through sheer advertisements.
-All the time you spend browsing the website, you are watching their ads which helps them fund the faucets.
-This is the reason why most of the faucet sites you visit are covered with ads.
+You must wonder how faucets sites earn.
+The simple answer is through numerous advertisements.
+All the time you spend browsing the website, you watch their ads which help them fund the faucets.
+Most of the faucets sites you visit are covered with ads.

 Are crypto faucets worth it?

 Probably.
-Do you know that the first faucet created in 2010-11 paid up to 5 BTC per claim, which would be around $200,000 today?
-Just for a click and solving an easy captcha, $200k is not shabby.
+Do you know that the first faucet crypto created in 2010-11 paid up to 5 BTC per claim, which would be around $200,000 today?
+So, just for a click and solving an easy captcha, $200k is not shabby.

 But hold on, you should not be expecting $200k from a single click because cryptocurrency in 2010 was an unknown entity as compared to today.
-But since it does not take too much effort, it is not a bad idea to collect some free coins and save them in a wallet for the future.
+But since it does not take too much effort, it is not a bad idea to collect some free coins and save them in a wallet address for the future.

-Key points to remember when choosing a crypto faucet
+Key points to remember when choosing a faucet crypto

 Some people might think since these faucets are offering free coins, what may go wrong?
 But there are various types of scams and fraud faucets in the market you must avoid.

-There is no guarantee that the coins you are claiming will actually be worth a lot in the future.
-Some faucets will pay you to play games or solve puzzles, so choose a crypto faucet that keeps you entertained while claiming faucets so you don't get bored or tired from claiming them.
+There is no guarantee that the coins you are claiming will be worth a lot in the future.
+However, some faucets will pay you when playing games or solving puzzles, so choose a cryptocurrency faucet that keeps you entertained while claiming faucets so you don't get bored or tired from claiming them.